splunk/public-o11y-docs/sp-oncall/spoc-integrations/splunking-victorops-data.rst

 Things to verify, generally in order, if encountering problems

 1. Check that the API credentials are correct.
-Note, this is not the ‘Splunk API key’ this is the public API key and id found under Integrations >> API.
+Note, this is not the ‘Splunk API key' this is the public API key and id found under Integrations >> API.
 2. Is the environment permitted to access the outside web?
 Ensure that from the host you can reach the Splunk On-Call API.
-Try running ‘ping api.victorops.com’ to confirm the connection.
+Try running ‘ping api.victorops.com' to confirm the connection.
 3. You can investigate further by inspecting the logs in
    $SPLUNK_HOME/var/log/splunk/ta_splunk_add_on_for_victorops_victorops\_<INSERT_INPUT_TYPE_HERE>.log.
 4. If polling incidents in an organization with more than 60 incidents